Help & Recovery from Panic Attacks

 initially, it can be helpful to know that this is not the case.

 Of course if you’ve experienced a panic attack you are probably concerned about experiencing another.
+This

-This is where agoraphobia can come in.
+is where agoraphobia can come in.

 I like to define agoraphobia as fear of fear.

-The Mayo Clinic's website indicates that Agoraphobia is a type of anxiety disorder in which you
+The Mayo Clinic's website indicates that Agoraphobia is a type of anxiety disorder in

-situation where you could feel trapped, embarrassed or helpless if you do panic.
+home or any situation where you could feel trapped, embarrassed or helpless if you do panic.

 People with agoraphobia often have a hard time feeling safe in any public place, especially where crowds gather.